 Potential penalties for violations of the Act range from monetary penalties, the disqualification of a candidate or forfeiture of office.
 Most enforcement matters are settled amicably.

-The Commission also conducts random audits to ensure compliance with the Act and Commission rules.
-Candidates are randomly selected during a public Commission meeting.
+The Commission also conducts audits to ensure compliance with the Act and Commission rules.
 The audits are completed by an independent auditing agency.
-Candidate audits are selected during election years after the Commission has disbursed funds to qualified candidates.
+Candidate audits are conducted during election years after the Commission has disbursed funds to qualified candidates.